JonahCoffelt/Human-AI-Interaction-Research/Literature/Securing Agentic AI - Threats, Risks and Mitigation.md

 Adversaries may make AI suggest or provide suggestions which lead to security risks.
 For example, the AI may suggest the use of non-existent software library.
 An attacker may develop an interface under this name and have it integrated into the system, potentially giving the attacker access servers or back end systems.

 ## Knowledge Base Poisoning
+Internal or external attackers could feed AI " contaminated or detrimental data into the knowledge base so that it produces wrong or unsolicited outcomes.".
+This could result in exploitable vulnerabilities in the platforms or result in altered AI agent behavior in systems.

+## Goal and Instruction Manipulation